FeGroders/pronounce/README.md

 ## 📘 How To Use

-[Creating a repository from a template][tutorial]
+[Creating a repository from a template][tutorial] First of all you need to create a .env file with the following variable:
+API_DEEPGRAM={YOUR API DEEPGRAM}

 To start developing, you'll need [Git](https://git-scm.com) and [Node.js][node] or [Yarn][yarn] installed on your computer.
 From your command line: